Justice in Judgment: Unveiling (Hidden) Bias in LLM-assisted Peer Reviews: Introduction

 \section{Introduction}

 The integration of large language models (LLMs) into academic peer review represents a significant, and often controversial, shift in scholarly evaluation.
-Leading machine learning conferences are now incorporating LLMs into their review processes; for example, \citet{aaai2025llmreview} has embedded them for first-stage reviews, while \citet{iclr2025llmblog} actively encourages their use.
+Leading machine learning conferences are now incorporating LLMs or permitting the use of LLMs for review processes \citep{iclr2025llmblog, aaai2025llmreview, icml2026review}.
 This trend reflects growing enthusiasm for LLM-assisted reviewing.

-Although LLMs offer efficiency and scalability, they are also notoriously known to carry implicit biases from their training data.
-Prior work~\citep{bai2025explicitly,wan2023kelly,gallegos2024bias,dai2024bias} has documented such biases across race, gender, and religion in tasks like text generation and classification.
-This raises an important yet underexplored question: \emph{Do similar biases emerge within LLM-assisted review systems?}
+Although LLMs offer efficiency and scalability, they are also known to carry implicit biases from their training data.
+Prior works have documented such biases across race, gender, and religion in tasks like text generation and classification~\citep{wan2023kelly,gallegos2024bias,dai2024bias,bai2025explicitly, mbiazi2025survey, sivaprasad2025theory}.
+This raises an important yet underexplored question: \emph{Do similar biases emerge within LLM-assisted reviews?}

 \citet{liang2024monitoring} found LLM-generated content already influencing real-world reviews at major AI conferences.
-Concurrently, observational research on LLM evaluation of academic papers uncovered biases, such as favoritism toward prestigious institutions~\citep{pataranutaporn2025can} or well-known authors~\cite{zhu2025deepreviewimprovingllmbasedpaper, ye2024we}.
-Despite these growing concerns, a systematic evaluation of bias in LLM-powered review systems remains notably absent.
-We provide a brief overview of related work in~\ref{sec:related-work}
+Concurrently, observational evaluations revealed that LLMs exhibit favoritism toward prestigious institutions compared to anonymized submissions in the review of economics papers~\citep{pataranutaporn2025can} or well-known authors~\cite{zhu2025deepreview, ye2024we}.
+Detailed related works are in~\ref{sec:related-work}